instaloader/instaloader/README.rst

 --stories-only             Rather than downloading regular posts of each
                            specified profile, only download stories.
                            Requires ``--login``.
+--only-if filter           Expression that, if given, must evaluate to True for each post to
+                           be downloaded.
+Must be a syntactically valid python expression.
+Variables are evaluated to
+                           ``instaloader.Post`` attributes.
+                           Example: ``--only-if=viewer_has_liked``.

 When to Stop Downloading
 ^^^^^^^^^^^^^^^^^^^^^^^^